How to Produce a Virtual Event

 What are my options for attendees?

-First decide the format of your event attendance – whether it will be 100% remote or partially in-person (see What’s Next: Hybrid Events).
+First decide the format of your event attendance – whether it will be 100% in person or if you will have a remote attendance option (see “Adding a Remote Attendance Option”).
 Although you may be used to marketing to individuals in your region, it’s important to consider how your event may be a “category leader.”
 One of the benefits of virtual events is the ability to expand your connection to people outside your local community to offer your event to people with similar interests – not similar geographical location.
 Then, choose if your event will be marketed across all social channels (public) or invite only (private).
 Will it be paid admission or free to attend?
 For hybrid events, consider the perks you plan on incorporating into your event in terms of food, drink, gift baskets, etc. You will need to determine how you plan on delivering these items to your audience.
 For your remote guests, consider offering a pick-up or delivery service.

 What platforms are best to host virtual events?